Parsa-Rajabi/CIS145/docs/labs.md

    - If you get prompted, enter `9CAZFEXJ` as the class code to join CIS 145 Summer 2024
    - **You must use your `@student.ufv.ca` email account to sign up**

+## Step by step instructions to sign up for Khan Academy:

 ### Step 1: Click on "Create a new account"
 ![Join Khan Academy 1](images/labs/khan-step-1-annotated.png)